ProSeries Dog Food gets the Advisor’s mid-tier rating of 3.5 stars.

 The sixth ingredient is brewers rice.
 Brewers rice is a cereal grain by-product consisting of the small fragments left over after milling whole rice.
 Aside from the caloric energy it contains, this item is of only modest nutritional value to a dog.

-The seventh ingredient is brewers yeast can be a controversial item.
+The seventh ingredient is brewers yeast, which can be a controversial item.
 Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.